Saint Katharine Drexel Stuffed Shells

 Heat olive oil in a medium skillet.
-When hot saute onions and garlic with the bison meat.
+When hot saute onions and garlic with the spinach.

 In a large bowl, add mozzarella, bread crumbs., parsley, egg, salt and pepper.
-Add bison mixture.
+Add spinach mixture.
 Set aside.

 Arrange shells in single layer in baking dish.
 Cover with rest of sauce and sprinkle with Parmesan cheese.
 Bake at 375 degrees for 25 minutes until bubbly.